mweiberg-fsu/coaps-python/README.md

 ![Copilot login for Pycharm](https://i.imgur.com/e8JPQ7S.png)

+> [!NOTE]
+After Github Copilot is activated, suggestions will now appear in your script!
+Hitting **Tab** will accept suggestions.

 ## Jupyter Notebook
 I strongly recommend using Visual Studio Code or PyCharm, it is the industry standard IDEs for computer science and programming!
 Nevertheless, Jupyter Notebook provides a modular coding environment, and will be used by various professors.
 It has its advantages for being user friendly and to quickly test coding segments.